Tea and Tiananmen: Inside China's new censorship machine

 “Looking for my friends’ posts, I find they’ve all been erased,” one Weibo user posted under the handle “Jue Nian”.
 “I‘m afraid in a few years that history will have been rewritten so many times there’ll be no space for opposing points of view.”

-Beijing has tightened rules this year for Internet companies to self-censor content on their platforms, and has fined web giants like Tencent Holdings Ltd (0700.HK), Baidu Inc (BIDU.O) and Weibo Corp (WB.O) for not doing enough to clean up content.
+Beijing has tightened rules this year for Internet companies to self-censor content on their platforms, and has fined web giants like Tencent Holdings Ltd, Baidu Inc and Weibo Corp for not doing enough to clean up content.

 In-house censors work separately from government censors, who operate within state media and local propaganda units and liaise with private companies.